Avoids Probate

 Signing the trust document is only half the job.
 A trust only avoids probate for the assets that are actually titled into it, a process called funding.
 This is where most DIY trusts quietly fail: the document sits in a drawer while the house, accounts, and property are still in the owner's personal name.

-Hear directly from clients across Northeast Ohio.
+Hear directly from clients across Ohio.

 Wills, trusts, and powers of attorney with a flat fee quoted up front.
 A free introduction is all it takes to start.